Your media pitch is arguably more important than your press release.

 After you capture a reporter’s attention, you must take care not to squander it.

 Most writers don’t want to see a lengthy story or multiple paragraphs.
-A recent Muck Rack survey found that 58 percent of journalists say that the ideal length of a pitch email is two to three paragraphs.
+A Muck Rack survey found that 58 percent of journalists say that the ideal length of a pitch email is two to three paragraphs.
 Write much more and your pitch becomes white noise and readers might miss the actual story.
 The same goes for multiple attachments and other creative materials.

 2. Avoid attachments.